David Alan Carter's

 The last one on the list, TMF, is basically long-term bonds on steroids.
 Over time, long-term bond funds have tended to have an inverse relationship with U.S. equities, of which SPXL and TQQQ represent in spades.
 But a word to the wise: in the stock market, as in the world at large, things are not always certain.
 Should all three funds decide to go down in unison, the results can be ugly.

-I try to mitigate some of that potential ugliness with risk-parity.
+I try to mitigate some of that potential ugliness with risk-parity (explained in more detail in the section "The Mechanics."

 Finished?
 Not quite.